oveoyas/tapKEGG/README.md

 ## Usage

 The scripts `get_kegg_compound_ids.pl` and `get_kegg_reaction_ids.pl` get lists of all compound and reaction identifiers, respectively.
-The scripts `get_kegg_compound_entries.pl` and `get_kegg_reaction_entries.pl` get the full entries of all compounds and reactions and require lists of identifiers as input.
+The scripts `get_kegg_compound_entries.pl` and `get_kegg_reaction_entries.pl` get the full entries of compounds and reactions and require lists of identifiers as input.
 For example, if you want to get all reaction entries, do something like this in a UNIX environment:
 ```
 ./get_kegg_reaction_ids
 ./get_kegg_reaction_entries kegg_reaction_ids